We all know it’s good to have friends at work. But how important is it?

 While you might consider flying all your new hires to each of your corporate offices to help them get acquainted with all the people they’ll interact with in their new position, there’s a more efficient and economical way: video.

 Here at Panopto, with offices in Seattle, Pittsburgh, London, Hong Kong, and Beijing, our colleagues are spread worldwide.
 We’ve put our video platform to work in our employee onboarding process by asking all our new hires to create short videos that introduce themselves to the company using their laptop or smartphone.
-The videos are then uploaded to our internal video library (otherwise known as our “Corporate YouTube”), which serves as a searchable directory of coworkers that the entire company can access.
+The videos are then uploaded to our internal video library, which serves as a searchable directory of coworkers that the entire company can access.

 Here are two examples from Panopto’s employee introduction video library: